 Parents usually recognise giftedness in their children, although some may be misled by the child’s apparent topic-jumping behaviour or exhausted by the constant stream of questions the child asks.
 The Ministry of Education advises: “Signs of giftedness include exceptional (amazing) use of language, an ability to concentrate on complex tasks for a long time, asking lots of questions, or being exceptionally coordinated.
 Gifts or talents can be different within the context of ethnicity or culture.
 For example, Mãori ideas of giftedness include personal qualities as well as abilities.”

 National Standards require parents to be notified if their children performed “well above” expectations.
 Schools, however, are not given any guidance or resources to stimulate gifted children, and the ministry advises parents to consider home schooling if they feel their child is not reaching their potential at school.

 Halfway measures may include the parents collaborating with the teacher to design stimulating worksheets or projects for your child to do at school.

 While teachers are coached to work with each child at their own level, some gifted children are too high up the scale to be catered for in the classroom environment.

-A magazine to help you care for your gifted child: www.giftedchildren.org.nz/national/tallpoppies.php.
+A website to help you care for your gifted child: www.giftedchildren.org.nz/national/tallpoppies.php

 Dysfunction of sensory processing is a neurological problem with processing sensations.
 Children interpret sensation from the environment or from their bodies in an inaccurate way: sensory-seeking, sensory-avoidance and dyspraxia.
 All three variants have to be diagnosed by a specialist and are usually treated using sensory integration therapy (a fun process in a sensory-enriched gym with lots of swinging, spinning, tactile, visual, auditory and taste opportunities).